FrostSource/body_holsters/workshop_description.md

 [*][b]body_holsters_visible_weapons[/b]
 Default = 0
 Weapons will be visibly attached to the player body when holstered.
-If enabled when weapons are already holstered, they will have to be reholstered to appear.
+If enabled when weapons are already holstered, they will need to be reholstered to appear.
 [i]This convar is persistent with your save file.[/i]

 [*][b]body_holsters_increase_offhand_side_radius[/b]